Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/prometheus.md

 ## Use exposed metric in HorizontalPodAutoscaler

-When the metric configured in `prometheus-adapter` is available through Kubernetes' Custom Metrics API we can use it in `HorizontalPodAutoscaler` to autoscale our workload: specifically the `echo` `Service`.
+When the metric configured in `prometheus-adapter` is available through Kubernetes' Custom Metrics API we can use it in `HorizontalPodAutoscaler` to autoscale our workload: specifically the `echo` `Deployment`.

 This can be done by using the following manifest, which will scale the underlying `echo` `Deployment` between 1 and 10 replicas, trying to keep the average latency across last 30s at 40ms.